Skip to main content

 • Rubric: Named collection of parts used for a specific review round (self-review, grading-review, meta-grading-review).
 The grading review is the main review that students will see.

 • Part: Logical section within a rubric (e.g., Code Quality, Functionality).
 Contains criteria.
+Parts can be configured for individual grading or assign-to-student modes for group submissions.

 • Criteria: A scoring rule block with: